-As shown on Map M.4, the VISION 2050 Plan proposes that as the 5.9 miles of arterial streets and highways in the Jefferson County portion of the Milwaukee urbanized area are resurfaced and reconstructed segmentby-segment, bicycle accommodation be considered and implemented, if feasible, through bicycle lanes, paved shoulders, widened outside travel lanes, or enhanced bicycle facilities, such as a separate path within the road right-of-way.2
+As shown on Map M.4, VISION 2050 recommends that as the 5.9 miles of arterial streets and highways in the Jefferson County portion of the Milwaukee urbanized area are resurfaced and reconstructed segment-by-segment, bicycle accommodation be considered and implemented, if feasible, through bicycle lanes, paved shoulders, widened outside travel lanes, or enhanced bicycle facilities, such as a separate path within the road right-of-way.

-The VISON 2050 Plan also proposes that a system of off-street bicycle paths are also recommended to be provided between the Kenosha, Milwaukee, Racine, and West Bend urbanized areas.
+VISION 2050 also recommends that a system of off-street bicycle paths be provided between the Kenosha, Milwaukee, Racine, Round Lake Beach, and West Bend urbanized areas.
 These off-street bicycle paths would be located in natural resource and utility corridors and are intended to provide reasonably direct connections between the Region's urbanized and small urban areas on safe and aesthetically attractive routes with separation from motor vehicle traffic.
-While such an off-street bicycle path is not proposed within the Jefferson County portion of the Milwaukee urbanized area, the plan does propose an interurban recreation trail south of the Jefferson County portion of the Milwaukee urbanized area that would connect the City of Oconomowoc in Waukesha County and the City of Watertown in Jefferson County.
-As shown on Map M.5, this proposed interurban recreational trail would be constructed within the existing WE Energies right-of-way corridor and would connect with the existing Lake Country Trail in Waukesha County.
-The proposed interurban recreational trail could serve as the bicycle accommodation for the STH 16 corridor between the Cities of Watertown and Oconomowoc.
+While such an off-street bicycle path is not proposed within the Jefferson County portion of the Milwaukee urbanized area, the plan does recommend an interurban recreational trail south of the Jefferson County portion of the Milwaukee urbanized area that would connect the City of Oconomowoc in Waukesha County and the City of Watertown in Jefferson County.
+As shown on Map M.5, this interurban recreational trail would be constructed within the existing WE Energies right-of-way corridor and would connect with the existing Lake Country Trail in Waukesha County.
+The recommended interurban recreational trail could serve as the bicycle accommodation for the STH 16 corridor between the Cities of Watertown and Oconomowoc.

-Arterial Street and Highway Element
+Arterial Streets and Highways Element

-As shown on Map M.6, the Plan proposes that the 5.9 miles of the roadways within the Jefferson County portion of the Milwaukee urbanized area be resurfaced or reconstructed to provide essentially the same capacity.
-As the existing and future forecast year 2050 traffic volumes approach, but not exceed, the design capacity of STH 16 between CTH F and the terminus of the STH 16 Oconomowoc Bypass, just west of Wisconsin Avenue, the Plan proposes the reservation of right-of-way along this section of STH 16 to accommodate possible improvement of the facility beyond the design year 2050 of the Plan.
-This recommendation would be revisited as the Commission monitors traffic counts taken by the Wisconsin Department of Transportation (WisDOT) on a three year cycle, and as the Commission reviews, updates, and amends the regional transportation plan every four years.
+As shown on Map M.6, VISION 2050 recommends that the 5.9 miles of roadway within the Jefferson County portion of the Milwaukee urbanized area be resurfaced or reconstructed to provide essentially the same capacity.
+As the existing and future forecast year 2050 traffic volumes approach, but do not exceed, the design capacity of STH 16 between CTH F and the terminus of the STH 16 Oconomowoc Bypass, just west of Wisconsin Avenue,

-2 The only location where on-street bicycle accommodations may not be possible is along a 1.7 mile segment of STH 16 between the STH 16 interchange at Wisconsin Avenue and the Jefferson/Waukesha County line.
+&lt;sup>71 The only location where on-street bicycle accommodations may not be possible is along a 1.7 mile segment of STH 16 between the STH 16 interchange at Wisconsin Avenue and the Jefferson/Waukesha County line.
 This segment of STH 16 is part of the Oconomowoc Bypass which is a controlled access highway.